Seriously, what’s the deal with fruit?

 Calories still matter and I’ve seen people eat too much fruit.

 When somebody is transitioning from a very unhealthy diet full of lots of calories and sugar to a primarily protein and plant based diet, it’s very easy to go overboard when sugar is no longer a primary food group.
 And hey, we’d rather you eat lots of fruit than lots of candy and soda.
 No question about it.

 But since our bodies can get addicted to sugar so easily, we want to be careful.
 Where does one look when they want sugar but can’t eat candy?
 Fruit!
 Lots of it.
 It can still hit that pleasure center in our brain that says, “YAY SUGAR.”

-We have talked with with quite a few members of the NF Community who have been frustrated with their lack of weight loss, only to discover that they were eating 1,000 + calories each day of fruit!
+We have talked with quite a few members of the NF Rebellion who have been frustrated with their lack of weight loss, only to discover that they were eating 1,000 + calories each day of fruit!